KevinBergner1024/uniform_hids_data_set_assessment/README.md

-# Additional Paper Research Material: A Uniform Assessment of Host-Based Intrusion Detection Data Sets
+# Additional Research Material: A Uniform Assessment of Host-Based Intrusion Detection Data Sets

 About: This repository offers research material for the paper *A Uniform Assessment of Host-Based Intrusion Detection Data Sets*.